 I’m Dr Gwyn Easterbrook-Smith, a researcher, teacher, commentator and performer based in Wellington, Aotearoa New Zealand.
 My primary research interests are:

-• Sex work, specifically under New Zealand’s model of decriminalisation
+- Sex work, specifically under New Zealand’s model of decriminalisation

-• News media coverage of sex work
+- News media coverage of sex work

-• Constructions of the ‘acceptable’ sex worker
+- Constructions of ‘acceptable’ sex work

-• Platform and gig-economy analyses of sex work.
+- Platform and gig-economy analyses of sex work

 I’m passionate about communicating academic concepts in a clear and compelling way, and I let this inform my media appearances, exhibitions and performances, and my academic work.
 This also closely hews to my teaching philosophy, where I ensure that when teaching I check students understand why a concept is important and where it fits into the wider discipline before moving on, enabling them to contextualize the ideas being handled and engage with them on a deeper level.